advance100/doc_webpack/context.md

 This plugin can overwrite the RegExp for a context.
 See [[list of plugins]].

-## Critial depenendencies
+## Critical dependencies

-If the module source contains an `require` that cannot be statically analysed, it's threaded a context to the current directory.
+If the module source contains a `require` that cannot be statically analyzed, the context is the current directory.

-In this case a warning `Critial depenendencies` is emitted.
+In this case a `Critical dependencies` warning is emitted.

 Examples: `someFn(require)` `require.bind(null)`